 If you’ve been attacked and injured by a canine, we’re here to make things right.
-Our specialist team of public liability lawyers can help you make a successful dog bite compensation claim today.
+Our specialist team of public liability specialists can help you make a successful no win no risk dog bite compensation claim today.

 Dog bite compensation

 According to the Royal Melbourne Children’s Hospital, over 13,000 people all over Australia enter Emergency Departments with dog bite injuries.
 Depending on the size and breed of the animal, bites can range from small punctures to extensive wounding and incisions.
 Injuries resulting from animals can be superficial, while other injuries require extensive rehabilitation and leave permanent scars.
 The compensation we may recoup costs incurred by taking time off work, hiring carers, hospital bills, and/or emergency surgery.

 If you’ve been bitten by a dog in an accident due to negligence, you may have grounds to make a claim for compensation.
 Call our personal injury team today on 1800 106 107 for free impartial advice, and whether you are eligible to make a dog bite compensation claim.
 Either way, there is no obligation to proceed.

 Common injuries resulting from dog bites